 Inflation refers to the decrease in the purchasing power of a currency over time.
-For example, the purchasing power of US$100 in the 1950s is estimated to be equal to the value of $1,000 today.
-Therefore, if you had $100 in the 1950s, you would have been better off spending that money versus keeping it under the mattress for 70 years, as $100 in the 1950s had much greater purchasing power than today.
-Inflation is managed by central banks to increase circulation and decrease hoarding.
-In contrast, deflationary assets are those where purchasing power increases over time.
-Bitcoin, which has a fixed supply of 21 million, is a good example of this; if you owned one bitcoin 10 years ago and stored the private key under your bed, it would be worth multiples more today .
+For example, the purchasing power of US$100 in the 1950s is estimated to be equal to that of US$1,000 today.
+Therefore, if you had US$100 in the 1950s, you would have been better off spending that money rather than keeping it under the mattress for 70 years, given its gradual loss of purchasing power.
+Central banks manage interest rates with an eye to maintaining an optimal level of inflation: one that is neither too fast nor too slow.
+In periods of declining prices -- or deflation -- purchasing power increases over time.
+Bitcoin, which has a fixed supply of 21 million, is a good example of this; if you owned one bitcoin 10 years ago and stored the private key under your bed, it would be worth multiples of its original value today .
 This creates a natural incentive for vendors to accept deflationary currencies for goods and services.